Dissent

 In April 1918 a conference was held to try and increase recruitment levels in Australia so the Australian Army in Europe could be brought up to strength, after suffering severe casualties.
 Union delegates argued that by the Federal Government overturning many of its restrictive war-time declarations that targeted unions, it would be easier to gather community support for a new recruiting campaign.
 Following the meeting Alex McCullum, general secretary of the Western Australian Parliamentary Labor Party (also known as the Official Labor Party or O.L.P), called for the Western Australian Government to overturn laws requiring workers applying for jobs at the Fremantle Warf to produce recruitment rejection certificates.

-Many local newspapers, including the Western Mail, criticized McCullum, believing that he was using the April conferences decision to put the interests of local unions and the O.L.P ahead of the nation and the war effort in Europe.
+Many local newspapers, including the Western Mail, criticised McCullum, believing that he was using the April conferences decision to put the interests of local unions and the O.L.P ahead of the nation and the war effort in Europe.

 The R.S.A.: Stick to it Billy – You’re nearer Heaven than he is, and he’ll not rise much if I can help it."